Home

 SURFACE UNITS NOT HEATING

 First, look at the unit and inspect for any burnt spots on the unit itself.
 If so, the unit is bad and needs replacing.
 If not remove the unit (most just pull out) and inspect the ends where the unit plugs in.
-If they are burnt, replace the unit and the block that the units plug into (note if you don’t replace both this will happen again soon).
+If they are burnt, replace the unit and the receptacle that the units plug into (note if you don’t replace both this will happen again soon).
 Now using your ohmmeter check to see if you have continuity between the terminals on the unit, if not the unit is bad and needs replacing.
 If not replace the switch.
 Cautions when replacing the switch make sure that you replace the wires in the exact location that you removed them from.
 If you do not you will damage every switch on the cooktop!!
 These parts can be purchased at AppliancePartsPros.com.

 GLASS TOP SURFACE UNITS NOT HEATING